-Petal fall unt til one montl n after bloor n. cont.
-Blueberry rust - Rus Carolinas and other lo t is predominantly a potention of the second s problem in the extremele varieties, rust can ne southern blueberr prematurely defoliat te plants by l ate August as south Georgia.
-However, rust does occur in the Some cultivars may require additional sprays for rust or suppress rust (see fungicide efficacy table).
-Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Ripe (anthracnose) and/or Alternaria rots - % BLOOM recomm Exobasidium leaf and fruit spot AND PINK BUD (FLOWER BUDS) Twig blight mmendations at 10-2 Blueberry rust azoxystrobin FRAC 11 (Abound and generic formulations) 6.0 to 15.5 fl oz G 4 hrs s 0 day s Subsequent applications can be made on 7-14 day intervals.
+Petal fall until one month after bloom, cont.

+Blueberry rust - Rust is predominantly a problem in the extreme southern blueberry production areas such as south Georgia.
+However, rust does occur in the Carolinas and other locations.
+On susceptible varieties, rust can prematurely defoliate plants by late August.
+Some cultivars may require additional sprays for rust control, but in general, fungicides applied for other diseases throughout the season will adequately control or suppress rust (see fungicide efficacy table).

+Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI РНІ Comments Ripe (anthracnose) and/or Alternaria rots See 10-20% BLOOM UNTIL 80-90% BLOOM recommendations Exobasidium leaf and fruit spot See recommendations at PRE-BLOOM THOUGH GREEN TIP (LEAF BUDS) AND PINK BUD (FLOWER BUDS) Twig blight See mummy berry and twig blight reco ommendations at 10-2 20% BLOC M UNTIL 80-90% BLOOM Blueberry rust azoxystrobin FRAC 11 (Abound and generic formulations) 6.0 to 15.5 fl oz G 4 hı rs 0 day Subsequent applications can be made on 7-14 day intervals.
 Do not apply more than two sequential applications before switching to a fungicide with another MOA.
 Do not apply more than 1.44 qt per acre per season.
 Blueberry rust is not specifically on the label.
-However, when applied for other diseases, suppression of rust has been observed. azoxystrobin + propiconazole FRAC 11+3 (Quilt Xcel) 14 to 21 fl oz E 12 hr s 30 day Do not apply more than 82 fl oz per acre per season.
-Quilt Xcel may be applied by ground or air (min. of 15 GPA). pyraclostrobin + boscalid FRAC 11 + 7 (Pristine) 18.5 to 23 oz F 12 hr s 0 day No more than two sequential applications of Pristine should be made before alternating with fungicides that have a different MOA.
+However, when applied for other diseases, suppression of rust has been observed. azoxystrobin + propiconazole FRAC 11+3 (Quilt Xcel) 14 to 21 fl oz E 12 h rs 30 day Do not apply more than 82 fl oz per acre per season.
+Quilt Xcel may be applied by ground or air (min. of 15 GPA). pyraclostrobin + boscalid FRAC 11 + 7 (Pristine) 18.5 to 23 oz F 12 h rs 0 day No more than two sequential applications of Pristine should be made before alternating with fungicides that have a different MOA.
 Do not apply more than four applications of Pristine per acre per crop year.
-Suppression only for rust. fenbuconazole FRAC 3 (Indar 2F) 6.0 fl oz G 12 hr s 30 day Indar alone will actually increase rots like anthracnose (ripe rot), and application of captan (Indar + captan tank mix) is required during bloom applications to alleviate this problem.
-Do not make more than four applications or apply more than 24 fl oz of Indar 2F (0.38 lb a.i.) per acre per year.
-Indar belongs to the sterol demethylation inhibitor (DMI) fungicide class.
-Alternation with fungicides of different classes is recommended.
-Tank mix with captan products during bloom to prevent rots.
+Suppression only for rust. fenbuconazole FRAC 3 (Indar 2F) 6.0 fl oz G 12 h rs 30 da